 [region2Location]

 Execute MDPShell.cmd located under Binaries\Version\MdpApiWeb\Application\.
 This will open and initialize a PowerShell window that you can use to run the deployment scripts.
+Also open a new MDPShell for every deployment since MDPShell caches modules from previous deployments and you may encounter unexpected errors down in the deployment process if you do not open a new shell.

+Modify the Application insights location in both the template files AzureEnvironmentDeployment.2Regions.Template.json and AzureEnvironmentDeployment.1Region.Template.json from Central US to a location where AppInsights is available .
+See article - here.

 Once you update the parameters file run the following command to generate the deployment file updated with your parameters (use the values you defined for [custId] and [env] token in the parameters of the command):

 Merge-MdpTemplateWithParameters -TemplateConfigurationFile .\ConfigFiles\AzureEnvironmentDeployment.2Regions.Template.json -ParametersFile .\ConfigFiles\AzureEnvironmentParameters.[custId].[env].json -OutputFile .\ConfigFiles\AzureEnvironmentDeployment.[custId].[env].json